Enigma-Watch/BlackPerl-Onyx-Shield/QUICK_REFERENCE.md

-# 🚀 CyberBlueSOC Quick Reference Guide
+# 🚀 BlackPerl_Onyx_ShieldSOC Quick Reference Guide

 # 🚨 **LAB ENVIRONMENT ONLY** 🚨
 **⚠️ For educational and testing purposes only - NOT for production use ⚠️**